Azerothian/react-express/README.md

 react-express
 =============

-Express Middleware to render the html and javascript for react components
+Express view component to render the html and javascript for react components

 Use at your own risk, is pretty alpha atm a bit of optimising needs to happen